Confinement of fermions in tachyon matter: Lagrangian Density of the model

 \subsection{Determining QCD-like Vacuum and Gluon Condensation}

-This section will be a continuation of the review under `Gluodynamics and QCD-like Vacuum' contained in the first paper \cite{Issifu:2017ddb} in this series.
+This section will be a continuation of the review under `Gluodynamics and QCD-like Vacuum' contained in Ref.\cite{Issifu:2017ddb}.
 We know that the Lagrangian for gluodynamics is symmetric under conformal transformation, when treated classically i.e. $|\epsilon_v|\rightarrow 0$.
 Without any quantum corrections, its energy-momentum tensor trace is zero, $\theta^\mu_\mu =0$.
 As a result, it produces vanishing gluon condensate $\langle F^{\mu\nu}F_{\mu\nu}\rangle= 0$, in the classical limit and non-vanishing gluon condensate $\langle F^{\mu\nu}F_{\mu\nu}\rangle\neq 0$, with quantum corrections.
 Thus, quantum effects distorts the scale invariance \cite{scale-invariant} and brings about QCD energy-momentum tensor ($\theta^{\mu\nu}$) trace anomaly

 a phenomenon well known in QCD theory.
 Here, $\beta(g)$ is the QCD beta-function of the strong coupling $g$, with a leading term

 This model produces vacuum expectation value

 We will now compute the trace of the energy-momentum tensor from the Lagrangian Eq.(\ref{9}) and compare the result with the result obtained above.
 This comparison is possible because, the third and the forth terms in Eq.(\ref{9}) clearly breaks the scale invariant making it possible for comparison with Eq.(\ref{vg3}).
 We calculate the energy-momentum tensor trace ($\theta_\mu^\mu$) by substituting Eq.(\ref{11}) into the expression